Skip to content

 Changing your excess: How to reduce the cost of your health insurance premium

-At nib, we’re passionate about finding ways to make the price of your health insurance more affordable, which is why we give our Australian Resident Health Insurance members the option to increase their excess limit to $750 for singles and to $1,500 for couples or families.
+At nib, we’re committed to helping you reduce the cost of your health insurance.
+One way to do this is by adjusting your health insurance excess.
+For our Australian Resident Health Insurance members, we offer the option to increase your excess limit to $750 for singles or $1,500 for couples or families, lowering your premium in the process.

 So, if you’re with nib, you’ll be able to opt for a higher level of excess in return for a lower premium; however, if you’re with another health fund, this might not apply.